 - Strengthen the Junior Pathway – Provide junior athletes the chance to learn from and compete alongside senior-level swimmers, accelerating development through real-time experience in elite race settings.

-The series includes four competitive rounds across diverse Australian locations, each delivered in partnership with state swimming bodies:
+The series includes five competitive rounds across diverse Australian locations, each delivered in partnership with state swimming bodies:

-*Point eligible event for overall winner of Australian Open Water Cup.
+Eligible events for points (5Km & 10Km) for the overall winner of Australian Open Water Cup.
 See more information below under ‘Scoring System’.

 Each leg is designed to challenge endurance, strategy, and team dynamics, offering a comprehensive athlete experience.